TellinaTool/django_task_interface/README.md

 # Tellina Task Interface

-This repository contains experimental infrastructure for performing a controlled experiment of people using the Tellina tool to
+This repository contains experimental infrastructure for performing a controlled experiment of people using the Tellina tool to create and run bash commands.

 ## Install dependencies